Brittni Lair, P.A.-C.

 Patient StoriesBack on the road againJanuary 09, 2018

-Although often long and cold, winter in the Midwest can be beautiful.
-However, even when you are enjoying the snow-covered beauty, it is important to remember winter also is a dangerous time.
-Ice and snow accumulation increase the risk of falling for all ages.
-The Centers for Disease Control and Prevention reports that about 1 million Americans are injured due to slips and falls every year, with the injury rate increasing significantly as temperatures decline.
+The Centers for Disease Control and Prevention reports that about 1 million U.S. adults are injured due to slips and falls every year, with the injury rate increasing significantly as temperatures decline.

 Falls are unexpected, but there are a few ways to decrease your risk of falling:

 Be sure you have a pair of lightweight boots with good support.
 You also can purchase snow grips for the bottoms of your shoes or boots.

 Do not hurry while walking outside.
 Pay attention to your steps and walk slowly.